The Road

 She thought about looking at the underside of the leaves.

-She didn’t sleep well.
-The cold was part of it.
+She didn't sleep well, and the cold was only part of it.

-She lay on her side and watched the fire burn down and thought about the crack in the road and the pale rockface and the constellation moving across a sky she had never once thought to read.
+She lay on her side and watched the fire burn down to its coals and thought about the crack in the road and the pale rockface and the constellation moving across a sky she had never once thought to read.